Shimura-Teichm\"uller Curves in Genus 5: The Boundary of an ST-Curve

 \

-\textbf{Basis of $H_1$}: Choose a symplectic basis of $H_1(X, \bZ)$ adapted to the vertically periodic direction above as follows.
-Let $a_1$ be the homology class of any core curve of a vertical cylinder (because they are all homologous), and let $b_1$ be the homology class of a curve crossing the heights of every cylinder.
-Complete the symplectic basis so that in the limit of the ray to the nodal surface, the completion of the basis restricts to a symplectic basis of $H_1(X_i, \bZ)$ on each part $X_i$ of the degenerate surface.
-Consequentially, every other homology cycle is homotopic to a union of vertical saddle connections in the boundary of the vertical cylinders.
+\textbf{Basis of $H_1$}: We choose a symplectic basis of $H_1(X^s, \bZ)$ adapted to the vertically periodic direction above as follows.
+The surface $X^s$ is the result of gluing $X_i$ with small neighborhoods removed for plumbing.
+Take a union of symplectic bases of $H_1(X_i, \bZ)$ on each part $X_i$, which we denote by $\{a_{j_i},b_{j_i}\}$.
+This can be completed to a symplectic basis of $H_1(X^s, \bZ)$ by adding homology cycles $\{a_1,b_1\}$ such that $a_1$ is the homology class of any core curve of a vertical cylinder (because they are all homologous), and let $b_1$ be the homology class of a curve crossing the heights of every cylinder.
+Clearly, the homology basis on each $X_i$ persists to every surface in a neighborhood of a cusp.
+By choosing $a_1$ to always be the core curve of a cylinder and $b_1$ to be a transverse cycle, we get a basis of first homology on $X^s$ for all $s$.

 \